mkouhia/solidabis-bullshit/README.md

 Participation in [Solidabis code challenge 2019](https://koodihaaste.solidabis.com)

-## Deploying
+## Testing commits and deploying

+- Always run tests before pushing with `./gradle test` and/or test build process with `./gradle clean build`
+    - **JDK 12 is required**.
+See configuration from e.g. [this Stack Overflow answer](https://stackoverflow.com/a/21212790)
+    - For Heroku, this is already specified in [system.properties]
+- Test Heroku with `heroku local`
-- Optional: Increment version in [build.gradle.kts]
+- Increment version in [build.gradle.kts]
     - Edit [Procfile] to contain same version
+- Git commit
+- Push to GitHub master branch; Heroku automatic deployment takes care of the rest

-- Push to heroku: `git push heroku master`
+    - Alternatively, push directly to heroku: `git push heroku master`
-    - Alternatively, pushing to github master branch is enough, due to Heroku automatic deployment